2009 auction of Old Summer Palace bronze heads: Reactions in China

 China's State Administration of Cultural Heritage has condemned the proceedings of the auction.
 On 27 February, the Chinese government issued tighter customs rules against Christie's in response to the auction.
 Among the Chinese public, news of the auction led to some netizens in China expressing anti-French sentiments towards the French people.
-Ren Xiaohong, a lawyer for the Association for the Protection of Chinese Art in Europe (APACE), has pressed charges against the auction taking place.
+Ren Xiaohong, a lawyer for the Association for the Protection of Chinese Art in Europe (APACE), filed a lawsuit against the auction taking place.

-The Government of the People's Republic of China has not made plans to purchase the artifacts, as doing so would acknowledge that the bronze heads were taken legally.
-Niu Xianfeng, deputy director of the Lost Cultural Relics Recovery Program said "Though it hurts to pay for something that belongs to you, if we want to recover relics sometimes we have to buy them."
+The government of the People's Republic of China has not made plans to purchase the artifacts, as doing so would acknowledge that the bronze heads were taken legally.
+Niu Xianfeng, deputy director of the Lost Cultural Relics Recovery Program said: "Though it hurts to pay for something that belongs to you, if we want to recover relics sometimes we have to buy them."
 Xie Chensheng, the doyen of Chinese cultural relics scholars, said "If your belongings are stolen and you see them in the market the next day you do not buy them back.
 You call the police."
 The bronze heads owned by the Chinese are on display at the Poly Art Museum in Beijing.